What Is T+2 Settlement Cycle?

 T+2 Settlement Cycle: Definition, Meaning & Basics

 In the capital market, every trade undergoes a life cycle.
-This starts with the placing of an order for execution and ends when the trade is settled.
+This starts with the placing of a buy or sell order for execution and ends when the trade is settled.
 This process is called trade life cycle.

 T+2 settlement cycle is followed in stock markets in India.
 This means that it takes two days for a trade life cycle to be completed—from initiation to settlement.